hat0uma/prelive.nvim/README.md

 - Requests are processed asynchronously, so they won't interrupt your editing.
 - Offers an API for integration with other plugins, allowing you to build more advanced workflows.

-> [!WARNING]
+> [!NOTE]
-> For security reasons, it is strongly recommended to use this plugin only in a trusted environment.
+> For security reasons, it is recommended to use this plugin only in a trusted environment.

 ## Requirements